kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Kansas

-Individuals who suspect they have an active warrant in Kansas can confirm through different avenues, depending on the type of warrant.
+Individuals who suspect they have an active warrant in Kansas may confirm through different avenues, depending on the type of warrant.

 Bench and Arrest Warrants